Cam-4587/Mildew-Detection-in-Cherry-Leaves/README.md

     - Of these images 2104 of these are healthy cherry leaves and 2104 are cherry leaves with powdery mildew.
 - Business requirements
     - The client is interested in a study to differentiate between a powdery mildew contained and healthy cherry leaf.
-    - The client is interested in telling whether a given cherry leaf contains malaria parasites or not.
+    - The client is interested in telling whether a given cherry leaf contains powdery mildew or not.

 ![](docs/quick_project_summary.png)
 #### Page 2: Cherry leaves Visualiser
 - It will answer business requirement 1
     - Checkbox 1 - Difference between average and variability image
-    - Checkbox 2 - Differences between average parasitised and average uninfected cells
+    - Checkbox 2 - Differences between healthy cherry leaves and cherry leaves that contain powdery midlew.
-    - Checkbox 3 - Image
+    - Checkbox 3 - Image Montage that displays a selection of images for each label, 'healthy' and 'powdery mildew'.

 ![](docs/cherry_leaves_visualiser_average_and_variability_image.png)
 ![](docs/cherry_leaves_visualiser_differences_between_average_images_between_labels.png)